Havasu Falls Packing List: Gear, Clothing & Food

 A good sleeping pad is your gateway to a good nights sleep while at Havasu Falls campgrounds.
 Not only will a sleeping pad keep you off the hard, uncomfortable ground, it’ll keep you warm and comfy too!

 Another item that you don’t want to cheap out on is your sleeping bag.
-Your sleeping bag should be rated for 30°F or colder temperatures, depending on your personal preference.
+Your sleeping bag should be rated for 30°F or colder temperatures, depending on your personal preference and the time of year you’re visiting the Falls.

 Marmot Trestles 15 Sleeping Bag for men and Trestles 15 Sleeping Bag for women are perfect sleeping bags for Havasu Falls.
 Weighing in at 4 lbs and comfort tested for 16 degrees fahrenheit, these Marmot sleeping bags are great for the outdoors.